 Numbers

-A decimal point . can be used in the name to delimit an integer and fractional part.
+A dot . can be written after an integer to append a fractional part.

-When a decimal point is present, the type is num, even if the fractional part is 0.
+When a dot is present, the type is num, even if the fractional part is 0.

--- These refer to the floating point value of 0.125
+-- This refers to the floating point value of 0.125

 0.125